 The Self-Directed Search is based on Holland's Occupation Theory and is a guide to educational and career planning.
 It is the most widely used career interest inventory in the world.
 The Self-Directed Search is just a starting point for research and understanding of what career options are out there for participants to further investigate for themselves.
 It is based on the theory that people can be loosely classified into six different personality types: Realistic, Investigative, Artistic, Social, Enterprising and Conventional.
 The SDS assessment will generate a three letter code for each participant that corresponds to the themes above.
 A guidebook of career suggestions will be given to workshop participants that match occupations to their three letter SDS results.
 Please visit the Career Services workshop schedule for dates and times of this session.
 Space is limited.

 Pre-registration is required for this workshop.
 Interested participants may call (630) 942-2230 or visit Career Services in SSC 3258 to register.
+Registration closes 1 week prior to the listed workshop date.

 The following steps must be completed to successfully register for this session: